indieSoftware/Navigator/Sources/NavigatorUI/Documentation.docc/Basics/Destinations.md

 Note how associated values can be used to pass parameters to views as needed.

+> Important: As of 6.2 it looks like `NavigationDestination` conformance **must** be done as an extension and **not** on the original enumeration.
+This aligns with Swift 6.2’s requirement that protocol isolation must be explicit at the conformance site.

 *To build more complex views that have external dependencies or that require access to environmental values, see <doc:AdvancedDestinations>.

 ### Registering Navigation Destinations